George Diamandy

 George Ion Diamandy or Diamandi, first name also Gheorghe or Georges (February 27, 1867 – December 27, 1917), was a Romanian politician, dramatist, social scientist, and archeologist.
 Although a rich landowner of aristocratic background, he was one of the pioneers of revolutionary socialism in France and Romania, obtaining international fame as founder of L'Ère Nouvelle magazine.
 He was an early affiliate of the Romanian Social-Democratic Workers' Party, but grew disenchanted with its radical policies, and, as a member of its "generous youth" faction, played a major part in dissolving it.
 With other members of this reformist group, he joined the National Liberal Party, serving as one of its representatives in Chamber.

 Affected by heart disease from childhood, Diamandy had to maintain a low profile in politics, but was a vocal marginal within the National Liberal establishment.
-From 1910, he invested his energy in literature and cultural activism, chairing the National Theater Bucharest and later the Romanian Writers' Society.
+From 1910, he invested his energy in literature and cultural activism, chairing the National Theatre Bucharest and later the Romanian Writers' Society.
 He was pushed back to the forefront during the early stages World War I, when he supported an alliance with the Entente Powers.
 He advised Premier Ion I. C. Brătianu on the matter and was sent on diplomatic missions to the West, helping to cement France's trust for Romania.
 He fought in the ill-fated campaign of 1916, and withdrew to Iași, retaking his seat in Chamber.

 During his final years, Diamandy became an advocate of democratic socialism, founding the Iași-based Labor Party and seeking the friendship of Russian Esers.
 The October Revolution caught him in Russia, but he escaped by way of Arkhangelsk, and died at sea while attempting to reach France.

 George Diamandy was the brother and collaborator of diplomat Constantin I. Diamandy, and the posthumous grandfather of writer Oana Orlea.
 He is largely forgotten as a dramatist, but endures in cultural memory for his controversial politics and his overall eccentricity.